Federal Direct Student Loans

 The FAFSA can be filed any time after October 1 for the next school year.
 For example, a student who will begin classes at Creighton in the fall of 2023 can file the FAFSA for the 2023-2024 school year beginning October 1, 2022.
 Creighton's school code number is 002542.

-Processed FAFSAs should be on file with Creighton by April 1 for priority consideration.
+Processed FAFSAs should be on file with Creighton by January 15 for priority scholarship consideration but will continue to be accepted through April 1.
 FAFSA results received after April 1 will be considered as funding allows.
 If we ask for copies of your federal tax return transcript and W-2 earning statements, these should be sent to our office as soon as possible.

 There are some excellent tools, resources and tips for properly completing the FAFSA and avoiding common mistakes at National Association of Student Financial Aid Administrators (NASFAA).